Saturday, September 28, 2024

 I should have photographed Oliver Round fighting his 18-inch smallmouth bass.
 He's had a breakneck busy schedule at work without much opportunity to get out and fish, so it's especially unfortunate he lost that bass, though his having hooked and fought it, complete with aerial display, was a lot better than not.

-Caught all three of my fish on an ultralight-light power, 5 1/2-foot spinning rod I built from a St. Croix blank that put me back $70.00--just for the blank--years ago.
+Caught the smaller walleye and a hybrid on an ultralight-light power, 5 1/2-foot spinning rod I built from a St. Croix blank that put me back $70.00--just for the blank--years ago.
 Six-pound mono.
 What a fight!
-The big one especially, but even the walleye that I'm pretty sure didn't weigh four pounds--I put it back--put up a great fight.
+The big one fought very hard on my son's Speed Stick, but the walleye that I'm pretty sure didn't weigh four pounds--I put it back--put up a great fight on that light rod.
 "Maybe a catfish," I said at one point, as if 10 pounds was dragging.

 The hybrid was 17 1/2 inches.